 What words of wisdom from your mother still ring true for you today?

-FYI-My ebook FREElance FREEdom is on a Kindle Countdown Deal right & can be snagged for only $1.99!! (don’t wait-the price will go up tomorrow!) http://ow.ly/dcJp304XFIF
+FYI-My ebook FREElance FREEdom is on a Kindle Countdown Deal right now and can be snagged for only $2.99!! (don’t wait-the price will go up tomorrow!) http://ow.ly/dcJp304XFIF

 Have you been secretly (or not-so-secretly) dreaming of working from home, making an honest living and flexing that work around the needs of your family?
 I am talking about taking the skills you already have and finding people/clients who are willing to pay you for your knowledge/help/guidance.